Ilievski-Daniel/cts-monitoring/README.md

 - Make sure to check the 2 pre-defined Grafana Dashboards: one for general monitoring of the Kubernetes cluster and the second one for all the pods in the Kubernetes cluster (including the CTS Backend Application pods).

-- <b>These pre-defined dashboards are located under the General folder.</b>
+- These pre-defined dashboards are located under the General folder.

 ## Contact
 For any questions or inquiries, please contact: [Daniel Ilievski](https://www.linkedin.com/in/danielilievski/)